Home / Photo Encaustic Techniques / How to print a large image onto multiple pages

 Larger Photo Encaustic Image Printing Tips

 Unless you have a large format printer, you may be limiting photo transfers to 8 12 x 11-inch paper.
+Printing a large image that tiles across multiple pages can be a game-changer for artists exploring photo encaustic techniques.
 Here are a couple of easy options to print one image across multiple sheets.

 Choose the method below that works best for you and then you can piece your image together for a larger photo transfer.